I have no one to spend summer break with… how do I make friends?

 Be mindful and listen to yourself

 When meeting new people, take care of your mental health and listen to your gut instincts.
 If you’re having a conversation with someone who makes you feel uncomfortable, don’t force it.
-There will be others who you’ll get along better with.
+There will be others with whom you’ll get along better.

 Remember: make friends with people who will add value to your life.
 At the same time, don’t discount the value of short-term friendships.
 These could be temporary friends who stay in your life for short bursts of time, or someone who’s going to stick by your side for years to come.
 Either way, both categories will bring important lessons to be learnt — and, with that, give you opportunities to discover for yourself what you want out of a friendship.